AntczakEI/stellarliftapp/_posts/2026-02-19-electrolytes-for-workouts.md

 ## Sources and further reading

-The recommendations in this guide were checked against sports-hydration position statements and research on sweat sodium, fluid replacement and exercise-associated muscle cramps.
+The recommendations in this guide are informed by sports-hydration position statements and research on sweat sodium, fluid replacement and exercise-associated muscle cramps.

 * McDermott BP et al. **National Athletic Trainers' Association Position Statement: Fluid Replacement for the Physically Active.** Journal of Athletic Training.
 2017;52(9):877–895.
 PMID: 28985128.
   https://pubmed.ncbi.nlm.nih.gov/28985128/